Plottt/SoftClaw/README.txt

-Supplemental for the Soft Robotic Hand
+Supplemental information for the Soft Robotic Hand

 Title: Contact Detection and Manipulation with a Shape-Memory Alloy Based Soft Gripper